table of contents

 This treatment uses platelets taken from your own blood, so there is no rejection and there is no worry about virus infection.
 Application in the field of beauty such as tissue rejuvenation and wrinkle reduction by PRP injection therapy was first developed in Japan in 2006.

-In Japan, beauty has a great clinical track record.
+It has a great clinical track record in cosmetology in Japan.

 It is one of the cells contained in platelet blood.
 Blood consists of blood cells and plasma of liquid components.
 Blood cells include red blood cells, white blood cells, and platelets.
 Red blood cells survive about 120 days, but platelets are about 7 days.
 Platelets are 2μ in diameter and smaller than red blood cells and white blood cells, and the number is about 1% of the whole blood cells.